-But when large amounts of heroin are taken, a person’s heart rate will decrease, their breathing will become labored, and they will sink into a state of unconsciousness (known as overdose).
+When large amounts of heroin are taken, a person’s heart rate will decrease, their breathing will become labored, and they will sink into a state of unconsciousness (known as overdose).

-Some other signs of a heroin overdose include:
+Signs and symptoms of a heroin overdose include:

 - low blood pressure